ehsannikbin/Unit-cell-determination/README.md

     * **Jump:** Type a specific pattern number to jump directly to it.

 * **Filtering:**
     * **Include this facet:** Check/Uncheck this box to determine if the current pattern's vectors should be saved.
+You only need to include ~10-30 facets from the dataset.
     * **Parameters:** Adjust **AC Threshold** and **Min Separation** to fine-tune peak detection.

 ---